 - The colonists are founding a Cult Colony and carefully destroy all records of their destination before leaving

-- The colonists use an experimental faster-than-light starship which malfunctions and lands them in a location unknown to them or Terra
+- The colonists use an experimental faster-than-light starship which malfunctions and lands them in a random location unknown to them or Terra

 - Or any combination of the above